kinnala/scikit-fem/docs/bcs.rst

    \int_{\partial \Omega} \widetilde{u_0} v\,\mathrm{d}s = \int_{\partial \Omega} u_0 v\,\mathrm{d}s\quad \forall v \in V_h,

-and which is zero in all DOF's inside the domain.
+and which is zero in all DOFs inside the domain.
 In the following snippet we solve explicitly the above variational problem:

 .. code-block:: python